 Our breathing patterns change during sleep.
 The breathing rate slightly decreases and becomes very regular as we progress through the stages of nREM sleep, while breathing during REM sleep is somewhat discordant.
 However, when it stops periodically it becomes a cause for alarm.

 Someone who suffers from obstructive sleep apnea (OSA) is unable to inhale normally due to upper airway collapse.
 Symptoms of obstructive sleep apnea include high blood pressure, loud snoring, and excessive daytime sleepiness.
 This condition is quite common and can be normally corrected with positive airway pressure (CPAP).

-When the brain fails to send the right signals to the muscles that regulate breathing during sleep, a lack of oxygen causes the patient to wake up briefly and take a breath.
-As a result, breathing may repeatedly stop and start throughout the night; this disorder is known as central sleep apnea.
+When the brain fails to send the right signals to the muscles that regulate breathing during sleep, lack of oxygen causes the patient to wake up briefly and take a breath.
+Breathing may repeatedly stop and start throughout the night; this disorder is known as central sleep apnea.

 There are several factors that may also cause this condition including stroke and heart failure.
 It may also be affected by sleeping at high altitudes.

 Table of Contents

 - Shortness of breath that is relieved by sitting up

 - Excessive daytime sleepiness (hypersomnia)

 - Morning headaches

 - Chest pain at night